 Help workers complete forms in their own words by listening to their stories, asking open-ended questions to identify helpful details including dates, and generally pulling together the information that L&I would need for its review.
 Will not tell workers what to write or say.

 Contact designated L&I staff with questions, issues, and concerns.
-Will not provide interpretation or legal guidance related to L&I rules and laws.
+Will not provide legal interpretation or guidance related to L&I rules and laws.

 Help workers access appropriate L&I staff with questions, issues, and concerns.